The United Presbyterian Church, on

 renovated.
 At this time the Mission was known as the West Liberty United

 took steps to find a new place to worship.
-A location was soon agreed upon,
+A central location was soon agreed

-and it was decided that a new church would be built along Brookline Boulevard,
+upon, and it was decided that a new church would be built along Brookline

-at the intersection with Queensboro Avenue and Chelton Avenue.
+Boulevard, at the intersection with Queensboro Avenue and Chelton

-considered the Old Chapel.
-In May 1912, the congregation voted to change the
+be constructed.
+In May 1912, the congregation voted to change the name to the

-name to the Brookline Boulevard United Presbyterian Church.
-In June 1912, an
+Brookline Boulevard United Presbyterian Church.
+In June 1912, an additional

 The original cornerstone was laid